gatlin/tubes/README.md

 Stream processing with a series of tubes.

+This is similar to the [pipes][pipes] and [conduit][conduit] libraries in purpose but its implementation is very different.
+A tube is either a

+    - `Source m a`, yielding values of type `a` ;
+    - `Sink m a`, awaiting values of type `a` ; or
+    - `Channel m a b`, transforming `a` values into `b` values.

+These are all aliases for the same fundamental type: `Tube a b m ()`.
+However the different variations are all instances of different classes which endow them with useful capabilities.

+The opposite of a tube, the `Pump`, is also provided in this package.
+While it has not been explored as thoroughly as the `Tube`, `Pump` is used internally to run tube computations and fold over streams.

 Thorough documentation, examples, and more information are available at [http://hackage.haskell.org/package/tubes][hackage]

-This library is by no means unique; indeed it is heavily inspired by the [pipes][pipes] library.
-However, the goal is not only to write a correct and efficient stream processing library but also to explore the properties and relationships of and among functions, pairs, products, and sums.

-(c) 2014, 2016 Gatlin Johnson <gatlin@niltag.net>
+(c) 2014 - 2016 Gatlin Johnson <gatlin@niltag.net>

 Licensing
 ---